North Korea tests 'possible ballistic missile,' Japan says - KESQ

 By Yoonjung Seo, Gawon Bae and Emiko Jozuka, CNN

-North Korea fired a “possible ballistic missile” on Thursday into the waters east of Japan, the Japanese Prime Minister’s office said in a statement posted online.
+North Korea fired a “possible ballistic missile” on Thursday into the waters east of the Korean Peninsula, the Japanese Prime Minister’s office said in a statement posted online.

 South Korea also reported the launch, with the South Korean Joint Chiefs of Staff saying in a statement that Seoul was still trying to determine how many projectiles had been fired.

-Note: This story has been updated to clarify the location of missile.